German Bishops' Report: At Least 3,677 Minors Were Abused By Clerics

 "They are outraged by sexual and economic scandals that do not meet with clear condemnation, by our unpreparedness to really appreciate the lives and sensibilities of the young, and simply by the passive role we assign them," he said, according to The Associated Press.

-The report's authors identified the church's essential structure as one major cause of abuse, noting that its "hierarchical-authoritarian system" can lead priests to adopt an attitude of dominating non-ordained individuals, and then also cause church leaders to protect an accused person by covering up events, rather than focusing on the danger to children.
+The report's authors identified the church's essential structure as one major cause of abuse, noting that its "hierarchical-authoritarian system" can lead priests to adopt an attitude of dominating non-ordained individuals and then also cause church leaders to protect an accused person by covering up events, rather than focusing on the danger to children.

 "Sexual abuse is above all also an abuse of power," they wrote.